enorganic/git-author-stats/docs/cli.md

                         date
   -f FREQUENCY, --frequency FREQUENCY
                         If provided, stats will be broken down over time intervals at the specified frequency.
                         The frequency should be composed of an integer and unit of time (day, week, month, or year).
 For example, all of the following are valid: "1 week", "1w", "2 weeks", "2weeks", "4 months", or "4m".
   --delimiter DELIMITER
                         The delimiter to use for CSV/TSV output (default: ',')
   -nh, --no-header      Don't print the header row (only applies to
                         CSV/TSV output)
-  -nm, --no-mailmap     Don't use mailmap to map author names to email
+  -nm, --no-mailmap     Don't use mailmap to map author names to
-                        addresses
+                        email addresses
-  -md, --markdown       Output a markdown table instead of CSV/TSV
+  -md, --markdown       Output a markdown table instead of CSV/TSV -l LIMIT, --limit LIMIT
+                        The maximum number of records to return.
+The default is 0, indicating there is no limit.
 ```

 ## Examples